hundalhh/SlaySpire/README.md

 2) NoxiousFumesCertainDeath.pdf - A copy of the same information formatted as a blog post.
 (Copied from artent.net - an old fashion insecure http blog.)
 3) GauranteedDeathByNoxFumPlus.pdf - A Latex generated file that claims that the Noxious Fumes Card+ will kill a monster with h health points in sqrt(h) turns.
 No proofs provided.

-DiosDong at Reddit write a very nice post about the number of Noxious Fumes cards you need.
+DiosDong at Reddit wrote a very nice post about the number of Noxious Fumes cards you need.
 See https://www.reddit.com/r/slaythespire/comments/17zuvne/how_many_noxious_fumes_is_too_many_noxious_fumes/